404nicolette/TwitterAPI-twitter-bot/README.md

 - Twitter API Rate Limits:
    Be aware of Twitter API Limits.
 This may vary depending on the kind of Developer account you      have.
 For this project, I am using a free version so the API limit has 50 requests in 24 hours and 1,500 tweets per month.

+- BeautifulSoup Knowledge
+  In order to get the lyrics from a website the user must have a knowledge on how web scraping works.